Sheaves of Higher Categories on Generalised Spaces: Homotopy sheaves and descent along local epimorphisms

+Here we have used the notation from~\eqref{eq:lim^scV}.
+By Theorem~\ref{st:weighted (co)lim as Quillen functors} and~\cite[Rmk.~4.2.3]{Hovey:MoCats} this functor is right Quillen, for each $X \in \wC$.
+Since fibrations and weak equivalences in the projective model structure on $\Fun(\wC^\opp, \scM)$ are defined objectwise, it follows that the functor $S_\scM$ preserves projective fibrations and trivial fibrations. \end{proof}

-\begin{proof} Since $D$ is objectwise fibrant, a model for the homotopy limit of $D$ is given by the two-sided cobar construction $C(*,\scI,D) \in \CSS$~\cite[Cor.~5.1.3]{Riehl:Cat_HoThy}.
-Let $G \colon \scJ \to \sSet$ and $F \colon \scJ \to \CSS$ be functors.
-The cosimplicial cobar construction is the cosimplicial object in $s\sSet$ whose $n$-th level reads as
+We recall some useful technology for computing homotopy limits from~\cite{Riehl:Cat_HoThy} (see, in particular, Chapters 4--6).
+Let $\scM$ be a large simplicial model category (enriched, tensored and cotensored over $\sSet_\rmL$).
+Let $\scI$ be a large category and consider functors $G \colon \scI \to \sSet_\rmL$ and $F \colon \scI \to \scM$.
+The (two-sided) cosimplicial cobar construction associated to these data is the cosimplicial object in $\scM$ whose $l$-th level reads as